HHS/TANF-app/tdrs-backend/docs/api/roles.md

 # Roles
-Accepts GET and requests from [authenticated](api/authentication.md) Admin users to create and update  roles.
+Accepts GET requests from [authenticated](api/authentication.md) Admin users to get a list of roles in the system.

 ----